Central Oregon feeling effects of stagnant air - KTVZ

 The High Desert is not under that Air Stagnation Advisory, but we still are seeing our air quality decrease.

-Local company E::SPACE Labs has La Pine in the unhealthy range, while Sisters and Sunriver are in the unhealthy for sensitive groups range.
+Local company E::SPACE Labs had La Pine in the unhealthy range, while Sisters and Sunriver were in the unhealthy for sensitive groups range.

 Patchy freezing fog is expected in La Pine Saturday night and Sunday morning, so be careful on the roads.